DefinitionThis section has been translated automatically.

 - α2A- receptor subtype

-β1 adrenoceptors are found as sympathetic nervous system effectoreceptors in the heart, kidney and fatty tissue, but also in other tissues.
-They have a higher affinity for adrenaline compared to noradrenaline.
-Cardiac effects are also predominantly triggered via the β1 receptor subtype.
-This receptor type is predominantly expressed in the heart muscle cells.
-Only 25% of the receptors belong to the subtype β2.
-The activation of the beta1-adrenoreceptors leads to an increase of the cAMP level in the cells.
-Cyclic AMP activates the heart muscle and relaxes the smooth vascular muscles.
-In the heart muscle, the increase in cAMP leads to an activation of the cAMP-dependent protein kinase A (PKA).
-This posphorilizes the voltage-dependent L-type Ca++ channel of the heart muscle cell and thus ensures the positive inotropic effect.
-At the vascular muscles, PKA phosphorylation leads to relaxation of the smooth muscle cells via 2 different enzyme steps (deactivation of myosin light chain kinase, activation of Ca++-ATPase).
+β1-Adrenoceptors occur as effector receptors of the sympathetic nervous system in heart, kidney and adipose tissue, but also in other tissues.
+They have a higher affinity for epinephrine compared with norepinephrine.
+Cardiac effects are also predominantly triggered via the β1- receptor subtype.
+This receptor type is expressed quite predominantly in cardiac myocytes.
+Only 25% of the receptors belong to the β2-subtype.
+Activation of beta1-adrenoreceptors leads to an increase in cAMP levels in the cells.
+Cyclic AMP activates cardiac muscle and relaxes vascular smooth muscle.
+At the myocardium, cAMP elevation leads to activation of cAMP-dependent protein kinase A (PKA).
+This phosphorylates the voltage-dependent L-type Ca++ channel of the cardiac muscle cell and thus ensures the positive inotropic effect.
+At vascular muscles, PKA phosphorylation leads to smooth muscle cell relaxation via 2 different enzyme steps (deactivation of myosin light chain kinase, activation of Ca++-ATPase).

-β2-adrenoceptors: Theβ2-adrenoceptors are the most common β-receptors found in the periphery; they are found in most organs influenced by the sympathetic nervous system as well as ubiquitously in the smooth muscle.
-The effect of the sympathetic nervous system is mediated byβ2 adrenoceptors in most target tissues; their activation leads to relaxation of smooth muscles, especially in the bronchi, blood vessels, uterus and intestine.
-In addition, the release of insulin is stimulated by the pancreatic beta cells, which has a partially anabolic effect (Johnson M (2006).
+β2-Adrenoceptors: The β2-adrenoceptors are the most abundant β-receptors in the periphery; they are found in most organs influenced by the sympathetic nervous system and ubiquitously in smooth muscle.
+Through β2-adrenoceptors, the action of the sympathetic nervous system is mediated in most target tissues; their activation results in smooth muscle relaxation, especially in bronchi, blood vessels, uterus and intestine.
+In addition, the release of insulin is stimulated by pancreatic beta cells, resulting in a partial anabolic effect (Johnson M (2006).
 Beta2-adrenoceptors are also expressed on immune cells.

-Remark: It is also conceivable that other receptors sensitive to catecholamines exist.
+Note: In addition, it is conceivable that other receptors sensitive to catecholamines exist.

 General therapyThis section has been translated automatically.